 Netflix’s (NFLX) “Buy” Rating Reiterated at Atlantic Securities

-Netflix (NASDAQ:NFLX) last issued its quarterly earnings data on Monday, January 22nd.
-The Internet television network reported $0.41 earnings per share for the quarter, hitting analysts’ consensus estimates of $0.41.
-The business had revenue of $3.29 billion during the quarter, compared to the consensus estimate of $3.28 billion.
+Netflix (NASDAQ:NFLX) last issued its earnings results on Monday, January 22nd.
+The Internet television network reported $0.41 earnings per share for the quarter, hitting the consensus estimate of $0.41.
 Netflix had a net margin of 4.78% and a return on equity of 17.20%.
-The company’s revenue was up 32.6% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.15 earnings per share. sell-side analysts predict that Netflix will post 2.73 earnings per share for the current year.
+The company had revenue of $3.29 billion for the quarter, compared to analyst estimates of $3.28 billion.
+During the same period in the prior year, the business posted $0.15 earnings per share.
+The firm’s revenue for the quarter was up 32.6% compared to the same quarter last year. equities research analysts expect that Netflix will post 2.73 earnings per share for the current fiscal year.

-Several institutional investors have recently bought and sold shares of NFLX.
-Duncker Streett & Co.
-Inc. boosted its position in shares of Netflix by 47.1% during the 4th quarter.
-Duncker Streett & Co.
-Inc. now owns 625 shares of the Internet television network’s stock worth $120,000 after purchasing an additional 200 shares during the period.
-Buckingham Asset Management LLC boosted its position in shares of Netflix by 9.2% during the 4th quarter.
-Buckingham Asset Management LLC now owns 2,386 shares of the Internet television network’s stock worth $458,000 after purchasing an additional 202 shares during the period.
-CWA Asset Management Group LLC boosted its position in shares of Netflix by 8.5% during the 4th quarter.
-CWA Asset Management Group LLC now owns 2,700 shares of the Internet television network’s stock worth $518,000 after purchasing an additional 211 shares during the period.
-Hanseatic Management Services Inc. boosted its position in shares of Netflix by 3.6% during the 4th quarter.
-Hanseatic Management Services Inc. now owns 6,256 shares of the Internet television network’s stock worth $1,201,000 after purchasing an additional 219 shares during the period.
-Finally, Murphy Capital Management Inc. boosted its position in shares of Netflix by 5.4% during the 4th quarter.
-Murphy Capital Management Inc. now owns 4,316 shares of the Internet television network’s stock worth $828,000 after purchasing an additional 220 shares during the period.
-81.62% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently modified their holdings of the stock.
+Navellier & Associates Inc raised its position in shares of Netflix by 8.4% during the 4th quarter.
+Navellier & Associates Inc now owns 3,991 shares of the Internet television network’s stock worth $766,000 after buying an additional 309 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. raised its position in shares of Netflix by 4.1% during the 4th quarter.
+Cambridge Investment Research Advisors Inc. now owns 46,013 shares of the Internet television network’s stock worth $8,833,000 after buying an additional 1,801 shares in the last quarter.
+Assetmark Inc. raised its position in shares of Netflix by 1,148.5% during the 4th quarter.
+Assetmark Inc. now owns 14,395 shares of the Internet television network’s stock worth $2,763,000 after buying an additional 13,242 shares in the last quarter.
+Maryland Capital Management bought a new stake in shares of Netflix during the 4th quarter worth about $249,000.
+Finally, Pittenger & Anderson Inc. raised its position in shares of Netflix by 14.3% during the 4th quarter.
+Pittenger & Anderson Inc. now owns 12,480 shares of the Internet television network’s stock worth $2,396,000 after buying an additional 1,565 shares in the last quarter.
+Hedge funds and other institutional investors own 81.62% of the company’s stock.

-COPYRIGHT VIOLATION WARNING: “Netflix’s (NFLX) “Buy” Rating Reiterated at Atlantic Securities” was first published by Macon Daily and is the property of of Macon Daily.
-If you are viewing this piece of content on another site, it was illegally stolen and reposted in violation of US and international copyright and trademark laws.
-The original version of this piece of content can be read at https://macondaily.com/2018/03/31/netflixs-nflx-buy-rating-reiterated-at-atlantic-securities.html.
+COPYRIGHT VIOLATION NOTICE: This news story was published by Macon Daily and is the sole property of of Macon Daily.
+If you are reading this news story on another domain, it was illegally copied and reposted in violation of US and international copyright & trademark legislation.
+The legal version of this news story can be viewed at https://macondaily.com/2018/04/07/netflixs-nflx-buy-rating-reiterated-at-atlantic-securities-updated.html.

 Netflix, Inc, an Internet television network, engages in the Internet delivery of television (TV) shows and movies on various Internet-connected screens.
 It operates in three segments: Domestic Streaming, International Streaming, and Domestic DVD.
 The company offers TV shows and movies, including original series, documentaries, and feature films.